Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/MainProcessor.md

 = (2,920 pixel inches)/(1080 pixels) + 42 inches = 44.7 inches
 ~~~

 The Speed calculations will be taking the distance or position of the object over time [1].
 The frames of the objects location can calculate the speed using the following equation.
-The speed calculations will be determined using different distances and time frames that have been sent from the image detection to figure out how fast the ball is traveling.
+The speed calculations will be determined using different distances and time frames sent from the image detection to determine how fast the ball is traveling.
+There will be 119.17ms between each retrieval of position, which will allow the calculation of speed.
 While using backlogged data of testing speeds, the system will also figure out speeds and compare to increase the overall accuracy of the speed [1].
 ~~~math
 Speed = (DistanceOne - DistanceTwo) / Change in Time Between Frames
 ~~~